ML818/devops_daemon/README.md

 # Delete all things which unused except local images.
 docker system prune

+# Volume Operations
+## Check volumes info
+docker volume ls

+## Create volume
+docker volume create <volume-name>

+## Remove volume
+docker volume rm <volume-name>

+## Remove all volumes
+docker volume prune
 ```
+> **Notice** : Remove container and remove volume is **separate step**.
+If you use volumes in a container, remove the container will not remove the volumes at the same time.

 #### Dockerfile
 > Build a custom image from Dockerfile with the command below.